///// START OF VIDEO SCHEMA ///// ///// END OF VIDEO SCHEMA /////

 I will now show you the 5th and final PLC Programming Language which is Instruction List.
 The Instruction List is also a textual based language.

-The Instruction List language resembles Assembly Language.
+Instruction list, or IL, is an obsolete programming language that was very similar to an assembly language.
 When you use this PLC Programming Language, you will use mnemonic codes such as LD (Load), AND, OR, etc.

 The Instruction List contains instructions with each instruction on a new line with any comments you might want to annotate at the end of each line.